Airway clearance therapy: Active cycle of breathing

-Using huffing coughing, mucus is moved from the smaller airways to the larger airways, and huffing needs to be continued until all the mucus is expelled.
+Using huff coughing, mucus is moved from the smaller airways to the larger airways, and needs to be continued until all the mucus is expelled.

 Autogenic drainage

 Autogenic drainage is a controlled airway clearance technique using different depths of inhalation, and different speeds of exhalation that enables mucus to be moved up the airway producing a voluntary cough.
 This method does not require any equipment, however, it is challenging to perform and appropriate training is required.
 Evidence supporting different techniques is limited.
 A review of the studies that have been conducted concluded that there is no strong evidence that autogenic drainage is better than other airway clearance techniques.

 Manual

-Chest physiotherapy is a manual airway clearance therapy that uses chest percussion (clapping, and vibration), and postural drainage.
+Chest physical therapy is a manual airway clearance therapy that uses postural drainage either on its own or combined with chest percussion (clapping).
 However, they are labour-intensive, and time-consuming, and mechanical devices are often used instead.